WOOF, do you plan to add a furry member to your family? Hear me bark out 6 reasons why you should NOT buy a dog from a breeder.

 #6 You SAVE a life.
 PERIOD.

-*ME living the good life in my forever home after being given up TWICE
+*ME finally living the good life in my forever home after being given up TWICE.

-ARF, hope you are convinced by these 6 reasons why you should NOT buy a dog from a breeder!
-Find out 6 things you should allow your dog to do.
+ARF!
+Hope you are convinced by these 6 reasons why you should NOT buy a dog from a breeder!
+Please don’t buy a dog from a pet store.
+And, please don’t buy a dog from a breeder.
+SAVE A LIFE.

 Markin’ it up,